CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 This is looking much more manageable.
 Note that both functions have a `cache` call, and the final value of the block (just that returned by `task`) is what is returned when the function is invoked.

+> You may have noticed the use of the `^` operator.
+This is a _merge_ operator.
+> In a pattern expression (like our `link-exe` fn pattern), it indicates that
+> the rest of the value (in this case, the arguments) should be bound to that
+> expression.
+In a normal expression, it merges the value into the enclosing
+> command, block/map, or array.
+So here, `^:objs` takes all remaining arguments
+> to the function and then passes them as arguments to `exec`.

+We have added comments starting with `##` before the functions.
+These are a _doc comments_.
+You can add documentation to _any_ value (not just functions), and the documentation can be retrieved with the builtin `doc` function (and the command-line `-d`/`--doc` argument).
+Doc comments can also have nested expressions that will be evaluated to generate the content, but we won't cover that here.

 ## Mapping over arrays
 Ideally we'd like to map the `compile` function over an array of the files;